numpy/numpy/doc/source/reference/ufuncs.rst

 .. index:: buffers

 Internally, buffers are used for misaligned data, swapped data, and data that has to be converted from one data type to another.
-Operations where ufunc input and output operands have memory overlap, for instance a -= b, are defined to be the same as for equivalent operations where there is no memory overlap.
-Operations make temporary copies as needed to eliminate data dependency.
 The size of internal buffers is settable on a per-thread basis.
 There can be up to :math:`2 (n_{\mathrm{inputs}} + n_{\mathrm{outputs}})` buffers of the specified size created to handle the data from all the